Study Abroad Program Overview

 section to see current or past calendars.

-You have the option to live in a shared apartment or homestay located in Madrid.
+You have the option to live in a student residence hall or homestay located in Madrid.
 Housing is prearranged by the staff of ACCENT Madrid, who strive to match your preferences with lodging situations.
 Homestay accommodations provide the opportunity to live with Spanish families, observe firsthand how the Spanish live, and be more engaged in the language and culture of Spain.
-Many UCEAP participants recommend a homestay over an apartment as a way to reinforce language learning and to make life a little easier.More information on housing
+Many UCEAP participants recommend a homestay over a student residence hall as a way to reinforce language learning.

 The program starts with a walking tour of Madrid and the ACCENT staff continue to arrange daytime and evening activities in the city even as you are making your own discoveries.
-The program also includes a day trip to Segovia and a weekend excursion to Galicia.Picture yourself in Spain
+The program also includes a day trip to Segovia and a weekend excursion to Galicia

 UCEAP students are supported by UC’s network of EAP offices at every UC campus and partnerships with UCEAP host universities throughout the world.
-UCEAP programs in Madrid are administered by a UC faculty member who serves as Study Center Director, and visits regularly from Barcelona.
-The UCEAP Study Center Director and local staff, in collaboration with staff from ACCENT, will help you integrate into Spanish culture and provide assistance with academics, housing, safety, and other issues.
+UCEAP programs in Spain are administered by a UC faculty member who serves as UC Faculty Director of programs in Spain.
+The local staff in collaboration with ACCENT International will help you integrate into Spanish culture and provide assistance with academics, safety, and other issues.

 See the UCEAP Program Guide